Back

 The IoC container

 In the context of Dependency Injection, IoC stands for Inversion of Control.
-The IoC container is thus named because it centralizes the responsibility of creating dependencies, which is opposite to modules creating their own.
+The IoC container centralizes the responsibility of creating and configuring dependencies.
+Centralization makes it easier to swap services implementation for tests or migrations.

-To integrate the IoC container into a Vue app, we’ll create a Vue plugin that uses app-level provide.
-This allows us to make the container available throughout the entire application.
+To bind our dependency to the Vue app, we’ll leverage app-level provide.
+This allows us to make the DatabaseService instance available to all components and composables in the application.

 import { App } from 'vue';